RomanBezpalyi/js-band-final-task/README.md

 ## Launching

-To launch project, follow next steps:
+To launch the project, follow next steps:

 1. Clone the repository into chosen directory: